Peter Zschech: Suicide while in command

 Zschech's suicide devastated the morale of U-505's crew.
-However, Grossadmiral Karl Dönitz did not dissolve and disperse the crew as many officers recommended (and most on U-505 had requested), fearing the effect on fleet morale if the story spread to other U-boats.
+However, Grossadmiral Karl Dönitz did not dissolve and disperse the crew as many officers recommended, fearing the effect on fleet morale if the story spread to other U-boats.
 It is generally accepted by historians that the terrible morale instilled in U-505's crew by the combined influence of these events led heavily to her being the only U-boat to be captured intact on the surface (instead of being scuttled as was standard procedure) when U-505 was attacked southwest of the Canary Islands on her next patrol; the crew reportedly panicked almost at once, with the new captain surfacing and abandoning ship before she was unseaworthy or even significantly damaged, leading to U-505's capture by the Allies, along with an intact Enigma machine, the month's Kriegsmarine codebook, and a variety of other secret documents.
 Perhaps most damaging of all, the Allies recovered U-505's G7es acoustic homing torpedoes, which were extensively reverse engineered to improve the Allied Foxer decoy system.

 An alternate account is provided by Hans Goebeler, a former crewman of U-505.
 In his memoir Steel Boat, Iron Hearts: A U-boat Crewman's Life Aboard U-505 he states that the morale aboard U-505 was always high and that if anything, Zschech's suicide raised morale because few people liked him, and most loathed him.
 His book also recounts the events of the capture of U-505 describing how the submarine's rudder was jammed, and the auxiliary rudder control could not be reached because the rear compartment was flooded due to a breach from the depth charge attack.
 In addition, contrary to a "panicked" crew, he speaks only of the proficient and professional operation of the boat while it was under attack.